-Clever stuff, to fit a generous forward lounge, a decent kitchen and full washroom facilities into a van conversion that’s only some 5.4m long.
+Clever stuff.
+Fitting a generous forward lounge, a decent kitchen and full washroom facilities into a van conversion that’s only 5.4m long.
 But that’s what the appropriately named new Gem from Vantage offers – in a layout like no other.

 Well engineered seat bases may not be designed for passenger-carrying, but that hasn’t stopped Vantage giving them metal framework.
 It certainly makes things as easy as possible when it comes to accessing the underseat storage as well as sliding out the extensions if you want to switch from two single beds to a double.

 All-important dimensions here are a generous enough 1.87m x 0.91 (tapering to 0.76m) for the singles, which also used the swivelled cab seats; or the transverse double, using just the lounge cushions, 1.87m x 1.83m.

 All this still leaves the back end free, where the kitchen and washroom share floor space.
 That’s because the latter is created by drawing round a full-height tambour door.
 Then, if you want to shower, just remove the inset floor panel to reveal a shower tray mid-‘van.

 It certainly works as a way of creating space; the only disadvantage being you can’t use the kitchen and washroom at the same time.

 But you certainly get all the facilities.
 Apart from the water-saving trigger-operated shower, there’s a small flip-down washbasin over a bench toilet from Thetford.

 The kitchen may only stretch to a two-ring hob for cooking, but you do get more facilities.
 A compressor fridge, a decently deep sink, worktop extension and quite a lot more storage than you might expect.